neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-3.md

     ![img](../media/ver8lab11.png)

 12. Monitor cleanup progress in notifications.
-After succeeding with the cleanup, please check on the **Virtual machines** page, you can see **contoso-vm-1-test** virtual machine delected.
+After succeeding with the cleanup, please check on the **Virtual machines** page, you can notice that the **contoso-vm-1-test** virtual machine has been deleted.

     ![img](../media/ver7lab11.png)

 In this task, you ran a disaster recovery drill to check that failover works as expected.

 ### Task 2: Failover Virtual Machine
-In this task, you are verifying virtual machine setings.
+In this task, you will be verifying virtual machine settings.

 #### Steps: